Holiday party season is upon us, and it's never too early to start planning the perfect festive fête.

-Banff does wintertime really, really well and the demand for amazing events that time of year is high.
+Her first piece of advice?
+Book sooner rather than later.
+Banff and Jasper do wintertime really well and the demand for unique holiday events this time of year is high.
 “The best venues book up fast,” she says.

 Plan Ahead: The earlier you start planning, the better.
 “There tends to be lots of scrambling for Christmas parties,” Megan says.
 Some of the most sought-after venues like Sky Bistro at the Banff Gondola, book up early.
 Megan suggests getting started in September or October.